 Rural Housing site loans provide two types of loans to purchase and develop housing sites for low- and moderate-income families:

 - Section 523 loans are used to acquire and develop sites only for housing to be constructed by the Self-Help method.
 Refer to RD Instruction 1944-I for more information about the Self-Help program

 - Section 524 loans are made to acquire and develop sites for low- or moderate-income families, with no restriction as to the method of construction.
-Low-income is defined as between 50-80% of the area median income (AMI); the upper limit for moderate income is $5,500 above the low-income limit
+Low-income is defined as between 50-80% of the area median income (AMI); the upper limit for moderate income is 115% of the AMI.

 Who may apply for this program?

 - Section 523 loans: Private or public non-profit organizations that will provide sites solely for self-help housing